 IQVIA maintains two integrated databases relevant to the study of health system performance under the umbrella of Healthcare Relational Services (HCRS).
-The first, the Healthcare Professional Services (OneKey Professionals) database, focuses on health professionals (for example, physicians, residents, and physician extenders, such as nurses and physician assistants) and contains healthcare administrators.
+The first, the Healthcare Professional Services (OneKey Professionals) database, focuses on health professionals (for example, physicians, residents, and advanced practice clinicians, such as nurse practitioners and physician assistants) and contains healthcare administrators.